A Little Piece of Hell at Gettysburg: The Attack and Defense of the Rose Farm, July 2-3, 1863

 Available

-Ebook coming soon!
+eBook coming soon!

-Confederates under James Longstreet swept across the Rose Farm from different directions in a bid to crush and roll up Maj.
+Confederates under James Longstreet swept across the Rose farm from different directions in a bid to crush Maj.
 Gen. George Meade’s left flank.
-The Rose property, which included the Stony Hill and the Rose Woods, witnessed some of the heaviest fighting of the war as thousands of Georgians and South Carolinians flooded onto the property from the east and southeast, driving westward into sheets of lead and iron.
-One of the fields, a 20-acre plot across which some 20,000 men of both armies would march, charge, fight and die—often in hand-to-hand combat—is better known today as The Wheatfield.
-Union men from several corps from different parts of the field would be rushed into the swirling chaos to stem the break in the line and hold fast.
-Heavy musketry fire and death-dealing artillery littered the ground and surrounding woodlots with wounded and dead soldiers.
+The Rose land, which included the Stony Hill and the Rose Woods, saw some of the heaviest fighting of the war as thousands of Georgians and South Carolinians flooded onto the property from the west and southwest into sheets of lead and iron.
+One of the fields, a 20-acre plot across which some 20,000 men of both armies would march, charge, fight, and die—often in hand-to-hand combat—is better known today as the Wheatfield.
+Union soldiers from several corps, arriving from different parts of the field, rushed into the swirling chaos to stem the break in the line and hold fast.
+Heavy musketry fire and death-dealing artillery rounds littered the ground and surrounding woodlots with wounded and dead soldiers, earning it the grim distinction as the bloodiest farm in American history.

-The stone walls of the house and barn were used by the Rebels for shelter and, after the fighting, the buildings served as a Confederate field hospital.
-Between 500 and 1,000 Confederates were buried on the Rose property.
-Alexander Gardner took some of the most famous photographs of the war there, mostly of dead Georgians from Tige Anderson’s Georgia brigade.
-There is a reason this place earned distinction as the bloodiest farm in American history.
-One of Rose’s daughters suffered from chronic nightmares and bouts of hysteria, which today is better known as Post-Traumatic Stress Disorder, or PTSD.
-The doctor treating her surmised she was “driven mad” and prescribed the use of a straitjacket for her condition.
-John claimed her anxiety was the result of hundreds of Confederate graves littering the property.
+The Confederates used the house and barn for shelter and, after the fighting, as a field hospital.
+Between 500 and 1,000 Southerners were buried on the Rose property.
+Alexander Gardner took some of the most famous photographs of the war there, mostly of dead Georgians from George T. Anderson’s Brigade.
+One of Rose’s daughters suffered from chronic nightmares and bouts of hysteria (better known today as PTSD).
+The doctor treating her surmised she was “driven mad” and prescribed the use of a straitjacket.
+Her father believed the anxiety was the result of hundreds of Confederate graves littering the property.